 Please see Appendix B to our Investment Advisory Agreement for a discussion of additional risk associated with this strategy.
 A link to the Investment Advisory Agreement is provided at the bottom of this page.

-Each Personal Portfolio is subject to an account minimum, which varies based on the strategies included in the portfolio.
+Each client portfolio is subject to an account minimum, which varies based on the strategies included in the portfolio.
 Motley Fool Wealth Management retains the right to revise or modify portfolios and strategies if it believes such modifications would be in the best interests of its clients, and we may modify allocations within a client's account subject to the constraints of each client's current risk score and objective.
 Clients should be aware that their individual account results may not exactly match the performance of the Model Portfolios.